rupl/chrisruppel.com/_posts/travel/2016-01-24-snorkeling-gili-air.md

 I also started diving deeper, using the flippers to go five or six meters deep in the water to inspect the reef at a much closer level.
 It was surprisingly easy to figure out, you just have to keep the pressure in mind and make sure to save enough air to expel the water from your breathing tube when you surface.
 And diving down reveals so much richness.
 It was also fun to just hang in the water upside down, which is no trouble thanks to the nose piece on the mask.
 Free-diving is really good fun and I'd love to try it again.

-After about 90 minutes the clouds were finally starting to look like a real storm and Garle said he wanted to stop by his boat quickly before heading in.
+After about 90 minutes the clouds were finally starting to look like a real storm and Jarle said he wanted to stop by his boat quickly before heading in.
 We turned toward the harbor and swam toward the boat.

 For a while it was the same scenery but then it gradually tapered off.
 Before I knew it, I couldnt't see the ocean floor anymore; we were swimming in very deep water.
 It was slightly unnerving to swim into a flat wall of blue, but with another experienced diver there it was ok.
 I just focused on moving forward and peeked out of the water occasionally to look toward the harbor and gain my bearings.